Your browser is not supported or outdated so some features of the site might not be available.

 Differences Between Sizes And Variants

-We tested the 65 inch Samsung Q80B, and the results are valid for the 55 and 75 inch models.
-The 50 inch version has a lower refresh rate, and the 85 inch model has a different panel type, so both of those variants perform differently.
-The last four letters of the model code (in this case, FXZA) vary between regions and even retailers, and not all regions carry all the variants.
-As Samsung's European lineup is different, these results are only valid for the North American Q80A and not the European version because all sizes of that version use a VA panel.
+We tested the 65-inch Samsung Q80B, and the results are valid for the 55 and 75-inch models.
+The 50-inch version has a lower refresh rate and doesn't support HDMI 2.1 bandwidth, and both the 50 and 85-inch models have different panel types, so those sizes perform differently.
+The last four letters of the model code (in this case, FXZA) vary between regions and even retailers, and it's known as the Samsung Q80BD at Costco and Sam's Club.
+As Samsung's European lineup is different, these results are only valid for the North American Q80B and not the European version.

 Size US Model Panel Type Refresh Rate VRR HDMI 2.1